Pole-Engineering/Docs/docs/assembly-guide/crossant/frame.md

     <tr>
       <td>3.5mm/4mm Hex Key</td>
       <td>1x</td>
-      <td>Depending on the profile type, you may need to use 3.5mm or 4mm hex key.</td>
+      <td>Depending on the profile type, you may need to use a 3.5mm or 4mm hex key.</td>
     </tr>
         <tr>
       <td>Corner Joint</td>
       <td>4x</td>
-      <td>The corner joint to secure the extrusion that holding the middle Z-rail</td>
+      <td>The corner joint attaches the extrusion that holds the middle Z-rail.</td>
     </tr>
     <tr>
       <td>625ZZ</td>